It’s late one morning in 2011, and something alarming is happening to the sky over Toronto.

 Knowing how to deal with it effectively - both in advance and when you’re grappling with it upon arrival - is a key skill for the 21st century world traveller.

-My go-to source for all things jet lag related is Canadian travel writer Jodi Ettenberg, who left her job as a lawyer in New York in 2008 to travel along the Trans Siberian Railway (the highlight of our tour lineup next year), and loved it so much she kept going for a decade.
+My go-to source for all things jet lag related is Canadian travel writer Jodi Ettenberg, who left her job as a lawyer in New York in 2008 to travel along the Trans Siberian Railway, and loved it so much she kept going for a decade.

 Her colossal blog post on jet lag and its effects on the human body is a treasure.
 If you have questions, it should answer them in great detail.